elestilo/el./Minification-of-SCSS-and-JS.md

 ## SCSS

-When updating SCSS files in the WooCommerce project, please commit your changes to both unminified SCSS files and minified CSS files.
+When updating SCSS files in the WooCommerce project, please **commit your changes to both unminified SCSS files and minified CSS files**.

 To get the minified CSS files, run task `grunt css`.
 Alternatively, if you are performing multiple changes and want grunt to watch all SCSS files and trigger the update automatically, run `grunt watch css` in the woocommerce plugin folder.